brianstock/MixSIAR/README.md

 For a detailed description of the math underlying these models, see:

 >Parnell, A. C., Phillips, D. L., Bearhop, S., Semmens, B. X., Ward, E. J., Moore, J. W., Jackson, A. L., Grey, J., Kelley, D. J., & Inger, R. (2013).
 Bayesian stable isotope mixing models.
 Environmetrics, 24, 387-399.

+For an explanation of the _error structures_ ("Process only" vs. "Resid only" vs. "Process * Resid"), see:

+>Stock, B. C., & Semmens, B. X. (2016).
+Unifying error structures in commonly used biotracer mixing ­models.
+Ecology, 97(10), 2562–2569.

 Finally... yes, a paper introducing MixSIAR is in the works and will be forthcoming shortly.